changlubio/genomeprep-tutorial/docs/source/index.rst

 6. Convert to 23andMe-like format and VCF format for downstream analysis

-This project was developed on the goodwill of over 7,000 open genome data made public between 2011 and 2020, addresses the problem of processing raw DTC DNA data in the context of the present: genotype arrays.
+This project was developed on the goodwill of over 7,000 open genome data made public between 2011 and 2020, addressing the problem of processing raw DTC DNA data in the context of the present: genotype arrays.

 More information about genotyping array, ancestral relatedness can be found in `our paper on CSBJ <https://doi.org/10.1016/j.csbj.2021.06.040>`_:

 C. Lu, B. Greshake Tzovaras, J. Gough, A survey of direct-to-consumer genotype data,and quality control tool (GenomePrep) for research, Computational and Structural Biotechnology Journal(2021)

 You can upload and process your genome `on server <https://supfam.mrc-lmb.cam.ac.uk/GenomePrep/checkit.html>`_.

 **Usage**